-Students who interrupt their program are advised that they will be required to comply with regulatory guidelines that may have come into effect, in the interim, in regard to their program and requirements.
-Students will be required to re-apply for admission and notify the Chair of the School of Nursing and Midwifery at Mount Royal University in writing by March 15 of their intention to return for the following Fall Semester.
+Students who interrupt their program are advised that they will be required to comply with regulatory guidelines that may have come into effect, in the interim, regarding their program and requirements.
+Students will be required to reapply for admission and notify the Chair of the School of Nursing and Midwifery at Mount Royal University in writing by March 15 of their intention to return for the following Fall Semester.